RachaelMiki1215/rachaelmiki1215.github.io/_projects/002_project_MikisColorTools.markdown

   url: https://www.nuget.org/packages/MikisColorTools/
 ---

-This project is a simple .NET class library providing additional functionality to the System.Drawing.Color struct, such as:
+This project is a simple .NET class library providing additional functionality to the System.Drawing.Color struct.

+## Current Features
 - Obtaining a Color struct from HSL (hue-saturation-lightness) and A (alpha).
 - Obtaining the complementary Color struct.
 - Obtaining a color scheme with N-number of evenly spaced colors, including the base selected.